Chinchilla food in the Chinchilla Webshop

 In stock

-Feeding syringe 3-piece, 1 ml.
+Feeding syringe 3-part, 1 ml.
 Suitable for feeding small animals.
 Thanks to this feeding syringe you can feed young (motherless) rodents.
 The syringe is also suitable for administering medication to your rodent.

 Read more